-We’ve all seen the videos: manic shoppers, fighting tooth and claw over flat screen TVs and Nespresso machines.
-It’s like, come Black Friday, all the usual shopping etiquette goes out of the window, people lose their minds (and their money) in a crazy buying frenzy.
+We’ve all seen the videos of manic shoppers fighting tooth and claw over flat screen TVs and Nespresso machines.
+It’s as if come Black Friday, all the usual shopping etiquette goes out of the window, and people lose their minds (and their money) in a crazy shopping frenzy.

 But this year is going to be different.
-This year, you will have a list, a focus, a guaranteed game plan, so you can bag that awesome Black Friday washing machine deal, make the most of some amazing mattress offers and finally get a load of money off the sofa you've been eyeing up all year.
+This year, you will have a list and a guaranteed game plan, so you can really focus and bag that awesome Black Friday washing machine deal, make the most of some amazing mattress offers and finally get a load of money off the sofa you've been dreaming of lounging on all year.

 So to help you out with all your Black Friday missions, here are our dos and don'ts for making the most of Black Friday 2018.
 Good luck out there...